 A pair of Australian Bustards

 The average lifespan for these birds is around 25 years, which means they are regarded as a long-lived species.
-However, in captivity, birds have been recorded at reaching ages of over 30 years old.
+However, in captivity, birds have been recorded to reach ages over 30 years old.

 Because of their long life span, it takes young birds a considerable amount of time (5-6 years) to reach full sexual maturity, when they are then able to reproduce.